discoverygarden/islandora_xquery/README.md

 * Install GeSHi using the Libraries API (put geshi folder in sites/all/libraries)
 * [Install Islandora Object Lock Module](https://github.com/discoverygarden/islandora_object_lock)
 * Install Islandora Xquery Module

-Here’s [an example installation script](resources/install_islandora_xquery.sh) for Ubuntu 12.04.
-Your mileage may vary with other distros/versions.
-This script will handle installing the islandora_xquery module and all of its dependencies.
-It assumes that you have a functioning Islandora install with Drush.

 ## Configuration